ProgrammerE/extractwbs/README.md

-# Extract Elements from Webpage
+# Count Elements in Webpage
 Code snippet to count elements in a web page > this should use BeautifulSoup for statis webpages or geckodriver for dynamic ones

 - opens a hardcoded webpage